-The ASF’s funding priority has traditionally been to underwrite public programming and defined events.
+ASF’s funding priority has traditionally been to underwrite public programming and defined events.
 Awards are given to non-profit organizations only.
-Proof of an organization’s non-profit status (as a 501(c)(3) or equivalent) is required.
+Proof of an organization’s non-profit status (as a 501(c)(3) in the United States or equivalent in Scandinavia) is required.

-- Awards are not given to support individuals’ conference participation.
-However, general conference expenses such as overhead and special invitees can be supported.
+- Conference participation or conference registration for individuals.
+However, general conference expenses such as costs for special invitees/speakers can be supported.

-- The ASF does not support participation in studio residencies other than those with which the Foundation already has an ongoing affiliation.
+- Participation in studio residencies other than those with which ASF already has an ongoing affiliation.

-- The ASF does not offer retroactive funding.
+- Retroactive funding.
 Projects cannot begin before the decision announcement date.

 Deadlines for receipt of proposal: